Ethanol Production and Distribution

 Most U.S. ethanol plants are concentrated in the Midwest, but gasoline consumption is highest along the East and West Coasts (use TransAtlas to see the location of ethanol plants).
 According to the U.S. Department of Agriculture, 90% of ethanol is transported by train or truck.
 The remaining 10% is mainly transported by barge, with minimal amounts transported by pipeline.
 To put this into perspective, a tanker truck can carry 8,000 to 10,000 gallons of ethanol, and one rail car can carry approximately 30,000 gallons of ethanol.

 Ethanol, gasoline blendstock, and additives are delivered separately to fuel terminals where they are blended into fuel trucks for delivery to stations.

-Delivering ethanol by pipeline is the most desirable option, but ethanol's affinity for water and solvent properties require the use of a dedicated pipeline or significant cleanup of existing pipelines.
+Delivering ethanol by pipeline is the most desirable option, but ethanol's affinity for water and solvent properties require the use of a dedicated pipeline or significant cleanup of existing pipelines to convert them into dedicated pipelines.
 Kinder Morgan ships batches of ethanol through its Central Florida Pipeline.
 For details, see the Central Florida Pipeline Ethanol Project.